-Installation, maintenance, and repair of residential gas appliances, venting codes, line stoppering equipment, corrosion control, regulators, metering, first and customer service training.
+This class continues to build upon skills learned in previous courses to include installation, maintenance, and repair of residential gas piping, line stoppering equipment, advanced corrosion control and regulators, more on metering, personal money management, and a deeper understanding of customer service training.
+We will be using industry standard online learning and testing as well as hands-on learning opportunities.
+We will continue our computer-based training and testing as practiced in the industry.
 Prerequisite(s): 469-306 Gas Utility Field Training 3 and 601-341 Basics of Gas Appliances

-469-315 | Gas Utility Industry Skills // 1 Credit
+469-315 | Gas Utility Industry Skills // 1 Credits